 #20 Keyword research

 I’ve made it a habit to do keyword research right before I write a post.
-This does two things, gets me in the flow of the topic I’m writing about & get me a quick overview of what people are looking for.
+This does two things, gets me in the flow of the topic I’m writing about & gets me a quick overview of what people are looking for.

 I used Ubersuggest to find related keywords, questions & other content ideas of the seed keyword I’m writing the post on.

 Researching keywords will ensure that you create content around the topics that your audience is interested in.
-The traffic on your competitor’s pages is a proof of their interest.
+The traffic on your competitor’s pages is proof of their interest.

 I’m not an advocate of backlinks, at least not the way almost everyone is talking about.
-There’s just a correlation between backlinks and top ranking pages, it’s not the causation.
+There’s just a correlation between backlinks and top-ranking pages, it’s not the causation.